 Family Prayer: The Rosary plays a vital role in family prayer.
 It is prayed at home by all the members of the family.
 What the Rosary does is to lead the whole family.
 During the praying of the Rosary together, the family is exposed to God.
 This is a time of special grace when individual members assemble to recite the Rosary together as a family unit.
 The family experiences God as its unifying factor.
 The family ties of love become firmer, and the members are more conscious of these ties as being characteristic of the family.

 Conclusion: The Rosary seems to me to be not so much the reverse of an activating factor in our spiritual life as it is a reverberation of the life of prayer.
 It generates fresh spiritual energy in a mind that is quiet, peaceful and perhaps even fatigued.
 If we, the priests, present it to the young people of today in this light, we will be able to emphasize the Rosary’s lasting value.

-FATHER SINGARAYAR, S.V.D., belongs to the India Mumbai Province of the Society of the Divine Word, and is also pursuing a masters in archeology.
+FATHER SINGARAYAR, S.V.D. has since been ordained.
+He belongs to the India Mumbai Province of the Society of the Divine Word, and is also pursuing a masters in archeology.
 Fr.
 Saingarayar has written many articles in Catholic journals in India.

 How many times have any of us wished for those good ole days long gone.
 Maybe we need to stop and count our blessings.
 Here is an interesting piece that my friend shared a while back.

 People used to use urine to tan animal skins, so families used to all pee in a pot and then once a day it was taken and sold to the tannery.
 If you had to do this to survive you were “Piss Poor”.
 But worse than that were the really poor folk who couldn’t even afford to buy a pot.
 They “didn’t have a pot to piss in”.